Case study no. 01

 With real signal from customers, we zoomed out and laid every one of George’s offers on the table.
 The course.
 The Pro tiers.
 The free email course.
 The newsletter.
 The small products.
 Every entry point.
 Every path.

-I walked him through what I call the Offer Sketch, a way of looking at a business across nine components: the core offer, tiers, bonuses, order bumps, upsells, surprises, scarcity, urgency, and guarantees.
-Most education founders have never seen their own business laid out that way.
-George hadn’t.
+I walked him through what I call the Offer Map, my way of looking at a business across ten parts.
+Most of my clients have never seen their own business laid out that way.
+George hadn’t, and it immediately showed him what he was missing.

 The picture that emerged was revealing.
-A strong core (the course and the Pro community) with very little structure around it.
+He had a strong core (the course and the Pro community) with very little structure around it.
 No order bumps.
 No post-purchase upsells.
 No structured downsell for buyers who weren’t ready for Pro.
 No deliberate surprise moments designed into the experience.
-The product was good.
-The architecture around it was barely there.
+The product was good, but the architecture around it was barely there.

 We weren’t trying to overwhelm him with what was missing.
-We wanted a clear list of opportunities he could either ignore for now or design against.
+I wanted him to have a clear list of opportunities he could either ignore for now or design against.
 The biggest one stood out immediately.
-Move from no bumps and upsells at all, to a concrete path for the customers he already had.
+Go from no bumps and upsells at all to a clear way to earn more from the customers he already had.

-Most education founders know their business piece by piece.
-They've never laid the whole thing out in one view.
+Most of my clients know their business piece by piece, but they've never laid the whole thing out in one view.
 You can't optimize what you can't see, and you definitely can't fix what you don't know is broken.
 The first move isn't building something new.
 It's mapping what already exists.

 Turn the funnel into something you can see